 Unlike the Hobbit Holes, which are just facades, the Green Dragon Inn is an actual pub that is in use.

 The image below shows the Green Dragon Inn in front of the lake.
-This is the last stop of the tour where visitors are offered complementary beverages.
+This is the last stop of the Hobbiton Movie Set tour where visitors are offered complimentary beverages.